This recipe is safe for Coumadin (warfarin) users.

 "It is always wise to make too much potato salad.
 Even if you are cooking for two, make enough for five." -Laurie Colwin

 Sautéing the minced sausage both brings out the flavor and renders the fat so that it can become the vehicle for the dressing.
 This is a great technique for potato salad because the sausage brings so much flavor but also some saltiness.
 You can use almost any sausage and that will take your potato salad in a new direction – Italian, andouille or even a sweet maple flavor.

 I look for sausages that contain about 350 milligrams of sodium in an ounce.
 They will add a lot of flavor, but as with this recipe, do sometimes need a bit of added salt to make the potato salad flavorful.
 If you find a sausage that you love but it is saltier, wait to add your salt at the end of the dish – you might not need as much.

-This recipe makes good leftovers.
+This recipe can easily be multiplied and makes good leftovers.
 Note that cooking time does not include chilling time.

 |16 ounces||red or Yukon gold potatoes|

 |3 large||ribs celery (diced)|

 Place the water in a large sauce pan over high heat.